 Where NBA oddsmakers differ from NFL oddsmakers is that they’re much more willing to move a point spread off, to, or through what could be considered a key number in basketball.
 In football, it takes more for oddsmakers to move lines off 3 or 7, for example.

 Attacking Live Betting

 Live NBA betting can be some of the most entertaining betting to do.
-The constant scoring and fast-paced action makes the NBA uniquely positioned to thrive when it comes to live, in-game betting, but it can also positively position your bankroll.
+The constant scoring and fast-paced action make the NBA uniquely positioned to thrive when it comes to live, in-game betting, but it can also positively position your bankroll.

 Let’s say the Golden State Warriors were 10-point favorites entering a game, but a slow start caused them to slip behind early.
-Maybe the other team was hot shooting the basketball, or maybe the Warriors weren’t knocking down baskets like we’re used to see from the likes of Stephen Curry and Klay Thompson.
+Maybe the other team was hot shooting the basketball, or maybe the Warriors weren’t knocking down baskets like we’re used to seeing from the likes of Stephen Curry and Klay Thompson.
 Whatever the case may be, you see that at the end of the first half, Golden State is down by 8.
 Now, you know that the NBA is a game of runs, you know the Warriors were 10-point favorites, and you know that have some incredible shooters in Curry and Thompson.
 The odds might be in your favor to bet on the Warriors with an in-game wager, specifically on the moneyline.
 Before the game, the Warriors as a 10-point favorite might’ve been around -550 on the moneyline and it’s hard to lay that sort of price.
-At halftime, down 8 points, they might be +200 to win the game.
-A few quick three pointers and Golden State is back in the lead, the opponent is wondering what the heck just happened, and you’re on your way to cashing a winning ticket with a ton of value.
+At halftime, down 8 points, they might be closer to even money to win the game.
+A few quick three-pointers and Golden State is back in the lead, the opponent is wondering what the heck just happened, and you’re on your way to cashing a winning ticket with a ton of value.